Bingdinga/3D_hex_grid/README.md

 - **Zooming**: Pinch with two fingers to zoom in and out
 - **Fullscreen mode**: For the best experience on mobile devices, add the app to your home screen or use your browser's fullscreen mode

+- **Toggle animations**: Press 'A' to toggle model animations on/off